mrsarm/mongotail/README.rst

     2015-02-24 19:17:10.729 COUNT  [User] : {"active": {"$exists": true}, "firstName": {"$regex": "mac"}}
     ...

-To Connect to Mongo with SSL, check the ssl arguments for the reference.
-You can find more help with ``mongotail --help`` command.
+To Connect with SSL or a remote Mongo instance, check the options with ``mongotail --help`` command.

 **NOTE**: The level chosen can affect performance.
 It also can allow the server to write the contents of queries to the log, which might have